Seaforth & Litherland railway station: History

+The service to Dingle ceased on 30 December 1956, when the LOR was closed completely.

+The closure of the LOR and further service reductions meant that four lines were no longer needed through the station and in 1963 the outer lines and platforms were removed leaving one line running over each bridge and a central, island, platform to service them.

+The Lancashire and Yorkshire Railway amalgamated with the London and North Western Railway on 1 January 1922 and in turn was Grouped into the London, Midland and Scottish Railway in 1923.

+The goods yard closed on 2 November 1959.

+In 1978 the station became part of the Merseyrail network's Northern Line (operated by British Rail until privatised in 1995).

+The station underwent improvement work in 2009.

 Facilities

 The station is staffed 15 minutes before the first service and 15 minutes after the last service.
 There is platform CCTV, shelters and a booking office.
 There are departure and arrival screens on the platform for passenger information.
 The station has a 48-space car park, a cycle rack with 6 spaces and secure storage for 28 cycles.
 The station is fully wheelchair accessible and access to the station is via a ramp which is 30 metres long.